A History of Beards Part 2

 1920s

 The moustache was so popular that if you didn’t have one you were shunned by men, women and family.
-This isn’t quite true but it really was popular.
-Agatha Christie wrote about the moustached detective Hercule Poirot and he became synonymous with the lip caterpillar!
+This isn’t quite true but it was popular.
+Agatha Christie wrote about the moustached detective Hercules Poirot and he became synonymous with the lip caterpillar!

 Clark Gable